 Pledis Entertainment

 Pledis Entertainment (플레디스 엔터테인먼트) is one of the few Korean labels that carried a distinct second-generation identity into the platform era without flattening into generic corporate branding.
-Founded in 2007 by Han Sung-soo, the company built its reputation through artist development and performance structure first, then scaled globally when SEVENTEEN became one of K-pop's most commercially durable acts.
+Founded in 2007 by Han Sung-soo, the company first built its reputation through artist development and performance structure, then scaled globally through SEVENTEEN, NU'EST, and the training model that kept its roster unusually performance-forward.

 Gallery